Gold Reserves by Country

 Were it a nation, the International Monetary Fund (IMF) would have the third largest gold reserves – ahead of Italy – with 2,814 tonnes of the precious metal.
 The IMF is an organisation based in Washington D.C. that acts to ensure financial stability through global cooperation, trade, and sustainable growth.
 The IMF falls under the remit of the United Nations and is often a go-to source of funds for nations in difficulty.
 One example is Argentina, who received a large loan in 2018.

-The European Central Bank (ECB) also holds 504.8 tonnes of gold, placing it between 10th place India and 11th place Taiwan, though there’s an unusual caveat with regards the ECB: with all national banks reporting to the European Central Bank, and nearly all central banks holding gold reserves, technically the ECB has access to all major European state-held gold bullion.
+The European Central Bank (ECB) also holds 506 tonnes of gold, placing it between 11th place Turkey and 12th place Taiwan, though there’s an unusual caveat with regards the ECB: with all national banks reporting to the European Central Bank, and nearly all central banks holding gold reserves, technically the ECB has access to all major European state-held gold bullion.
 This, obviously, is not something that would be acted upon, but it was brought up during the ECB’s dispute with Italy over its 2019 budget back in the autumn of 2018.
 Some Italian ministers – for the Lega Nord party – accused the European bank of greed and wanting to control Italy’s gold.

 - How To Buy Gold